 - Rekindle your friendship: A healthy relationship involves both passion and friendship.
 If, somehow, the tie of friendship is broken, reinvigorate that connection.
 It will help develop a sense of satisfaction and overall positivity.

 - Make time for each other: With all the hustle and bustle of the workplace or home, sometimes you may forget to spend quality time together.
-Prioritize your partner and plan movie nights, dates, activities, or outings regularly to keep the fun alive.
+Prioritize your partner and regularly plan movie nights, dates, activities, or outings to keep the fun alive.

 - Do not try to change your partner: You need to accept each other, the good and the bad.
 Try to identify each other’s uniqueness, strengths, and weaknesses, and overcome your differences.
 You can work at understanding them better and try to grow together.

 - Ask what you can do for each other: Ask your partner how you can help or what you can do to make things better.
-This way, you can try to change habits or behaviors that bother your partner, avoiding resentment and anger.
+This way, you can change habits or behaviors that bother your partner, avoiding resentment and anger.
 This will also show that you are willing to make the relationship work.

 - Do things together: Find exciting and new things to do together.
 Go on little adventures, take trips, plan surprises, or take up new hobbies together.
 Trying new things will help bring back the passion and romance in your relationship.